Can your team actually deliver this project?

 σ = (P − O) / 6

-The weighting of four on the likely estimate reflects the assumption that it is the most probable outcome, while still letting the optimistic and conservative values pull the result toward reality.
-The standard deviation σ captures how uncertain the estimate is: a wide spread between O and P means low confidence, a narrow spread means high confidence.
+The four-times weighting on M reflects that the likely estimate is the most probable outcome, while the optimistic and conservative values still pull the mean toward reality.
+The standard deviation σ captures how uncertain the estimate is, with a wide difference between O and P reflecting the low confidence on project scope.

 What the result means